LabKey/wnprc-modules/docker/README.md

 # Creating and Using Docker Images

-This folder contains a set of folders with Dockerfiles and a Compose file which defining services to start and run a LabKey server like the one used at the WNPRC.
+This folder contains a set of folders with Dockerfiles and a Compose file which define services to start and run a LabKey server like the one used at the WNPRC.
 Each of the subfolders corresponds to a particular service/image used in the Compose definition (e.g., `postgres/` contains configuration information for the PostgreSQL service), and the Gradle build file helps to build the custom images that do not come from any online Docker repository (such as LabKey and our own custom cron service).

 Any service-specific configuration needs to be defined in a `.env` file in this directory, with a pre-built example file provided in `default.env`.
-All the variables in the `default.env` file has a prefix to the corresponding service (e.g. LK = LabKey, PG = postgres) and they are all organized alphabetically to make it easier to group all variables that affect the different services.
+All the variables in the `default.env` file have a prefix to the corresponding service (e.g. LK = LabKey, PG = postgres) and they are all organized alphabetically to make it easier to group all variables that affect the different services.
 Before deploying the services with Compose, you will need to create the `.env` file (e.g., by copying and renaming `default.env`).

 The following files need to be rename to use SSL certificates in your local development machine: `cert.pem.default` and `key.pem.default` both files have to be rename to remove the .default .
 The names have to match the names in `.env` file.